Samuel Maclure

-Samuel Maclure (11 April 1860 – 8 August 1929) was a Canadian architect in British Columbia, Canada, from 1890 to 1920.
+Samuel Maclure (11 April 1860 – 8 August 1929) was a Canadian architect and artist in British Columbia, Canada, from 1890 to 1920.
 He was born on 11 April 1860 in Sapperton, New Westminster, British Columbia, to John and Martha Maclure.
 He studied painting at the Spring Garden Institute in Philadelphia from 1884 to 1885, and he was a self-taught architect.
 He married Margaret Catherine (Daisy) Simpson, an accomplished pianist and portrait painter, on 10 August 1889.

 Career

 In 1889, he formed an architectural partnership in New Westminster in association with Charles H. Clow, and then with Richard P. Sharp.
 In 1892, Maclure moved to Victoria, British Columbia.
 From 1897 to 1899, he formed an architectural partnership with John Edmeston Parr in Vancouver.
 From 1905 to 1916, he formed an architectural partnership in Vancouver with Cecil Croker Fox.

 Maclure and his wife Daisy were founding members of the Vancouver Island Arts and Crafts Society in 1909.
 In 1920, the Vancouver office reopened under Maclure's former apprentice, Ross A. Lort, who continued the practice after Maclure's death on 8 August 1929 in Victoria, following a prostate operation.